Cabozantinib (Generic Name)

 - Signs of liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 Call your doctor or nurse as soon as possible if any of these symptoms happen:

-- Pain, nausea, throwing up, or loose bowel movements that are not relieved by prescribed medicines
+- Pain, nausea, throwing up, loose bowel movements, or rash that are not relieved by prescribed medicines

 - Lasting loss of appetite or rapid weight loss of five pounds in a week

 - Fatigue that interferes with your daily activities

 - Painful, red, or swollen areas on your hands or feet.

 - No bowel movement for 3 days or you feel uncomfortable

 - Extreme weakness that interferes with normal activities

 - Bad abdominal pain, especially in upper right area